01-edu/public/subjects/ai/visualizations/README.md

 - Pandas visualization module
 - Matplotlib
 - Plotly

+### Role play

+You are a data visualization specialist at a leading tech company.
+Your team has been tasked with creating an interactive dashboard to present key insights from various company datasets.
+Your manager has emphasized the importance of using a variety of visualization techniques to effectively communicate complex data to both technical and non-technical stakeholders.

+### Learning Objectives

 The goal is to understand the basics of those libraries.
 You'll have time during the project to master one (or the three) of them.
 You may wonder why using one library is not enough.
 The reason is simple: it depends on the usage.